awsdocs/amazon-appstream2-developer-guide/doc_source/client-application-windows-user.md

 If your administrator has not disabled native application mode for your streaming sessions, you can switch between native application mode and classic mode\.

-**Switch from native application mode to classic mode**
+**To switch from native application mode to classic mode**

 1. In the upper left of the AppStream 2\.0 Application Launcher window, choose the **Settings** icon, and then choose **Switch to classic mode**\.

 1. When you switch to classic mode, the Application Launcher window closes and the AppStream 2\.0 session window opens\.
-Any application that you are streaming in native application mode opens within the AppStream 2\.0 session window\.
+Any application that you are streaming in native application mode opens in the AppStream 2\.0 session window\.

-Perform the following steps to switch from classic mode to native application mode\.
+Follow these steps to switch from classic mode to native application mode\.

-**Switch from classic mode to native application mode**
+**To switch from classic mode to native application mode**

-1. In the upper left of the AppStream 2\.0 session window, choose the **Settings** icon, and choose **Switch to native application mode**\.
+1. In the upper left of the AppStream 2\.0 session window, choose the **Settings** icon, and then choose **Switch to native application mode**\.

 1. When you switch from classic mode back to native application mode, the AppStream 2\.0 session window closes and the AppStream 2\.0 Application Launcher window opens\.
 Any application that you are streaming in classic mode opens in a separate window\.